InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

     listed.

 4. We now need to configure the parameters of each of the copied jobs before we can enable them.
+For each step below select the corresponding Job from your View's list and then click the **Configure** option from the side-panel.

     1. In _your_ new `Fragalysis Backend (*)` job set the following **Pipeline** section variables accordingly: -